 The other option is to use the IRS Sales Tax Calculator.
 This calculates the amount of your deduction for you.
-Sales Tax Calculator The Taxpayer will need to enter in the tax year, your income range, the number of exemptions being claimed on your return, the tax on any qualifying large purchases and the zip code for your resident address.
+The Taxpayer will need to enter in the tax year, your income range, the number of exemptions being claimed on your return, the tax on any qualifying large purchases and the zip code for your resident address.

 Using our program you can enter in your information into the program by going to:

 - Itemized Deductions